 - Olalonde’s Proof of Liabilities code on Github (2015)

 Why ‘Proof of Reserve’ if you really mean ‘Proof of Solvency’?

-Proof of reserve sounds better, and Solvency is a much higher bar to clear.
-Ideally a PoR would be paired with a full accounting of liabilities, known and hidden, and solvency assurances would be obtained.
+Proof of Reserve sounds better, and Solvency is a much higher bar to clear.
+Ideally a PoR would be paired with a full accounting of liabilities, known and hidden, and stronger solvency assurances would be obtained.

 What about exchange/user privacy?